chrisbolosan/GrubFinder/README.md

 GrubFinder will be only availiable on Iphone iOS and Android devices.

 ## Technology Stack & Tools

 **Frontend**

-_React Native_ was used to manage our applications state.
+_React Native_ was used to manage the applications state.

 **Backend**

-__Firebase_ will be used as our DBMS.
+\__Firebase_ will be used as the DBMS.

 **Other Technologies**

-__Google Auth 2.0_ will be user for user's login experience.
+\__Google Auth 2.0_ will be user for user's login experience.

-We used the [_--global expo-cli_](https://docs.expo.dev/) boilermaker as the base of our project and built off of it.
+[_--global expo-cli_](https://docs.expo.dev/) boilermaker was used as the base of the project and built off of it.

 ```
   npm install